Vivek-736/ViV/README.md

 ## Features ✨

-- 🖼️ Generate images and videos using AI with user-provided prompts
 - 🤝 Share generated media with the community
 - 🔍 Browse and interact with content shared by others
 - 🎨 Modern UI powered by NativeWind